ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/40_Process Interconnections/400578 Air Valves for Water and Wastewater Service.md

 1. 3.06 HYDROSTATIC TESTING
    1. Air valve assemblies shall be hydrostatically tested in accordance with Section 15044 in conjunction with the pipeline to which they are connected.

-*
-	1. **FIELD PAINTING AND COATINGS
+	1. FIELD PAINTING AND COATINGS
    1. Air valve assemblies shall be color coded, if required, in accordance with Section 09910.
 2. Field repairs to the enclosure shall not be permitted.
 Enclosures requiring repairs to the coating shall be returned to the supplier or coating vendor for repairs or recoating in accordance with Section 09910.
-1. END OF SECTION